Looking for a physical map of Spain?

-Like books, it is usually better to have paper maps because you can intervene, paint, write your notes or present them in your homework.
-In this article, you will find a brief explanation of the characteristic or curiosity of each type of map of Spain and thus, you will be able to download and print the different types of maps of Spain having what you need to complete your work.
+Like books, it is usually better to have maps on paper because you can intervene them, paint them, write your annotations or present them in your assignments.
+In this article, you will find a short explanation. of the characteristic or curiosity of each type of map of Spain and thus, you will be able to download and print the different types of maps of Spain having in mind what you need to complete your work.

 Political map of Spain

 Spain has 17 autonomous communities and 50 provinces.
 But how to find these divisions that were established for administrative or legal purposes?
 That’s what political maps are about; always indicate what the territorial organization is.
 By downloading the political map of Spain, you will be able to recognize all the communities and provinces and mark their capitals.
 In this way, you will be able to understand how the 504,645 km2 of Spanish territory are politically divided and organized according to the National Constitution.

 Map of Spain Autonomous Communities